Cabinet Mountains Wilderness

 Dewatering Wilderness Lakes and Streams

 To keep underground tunnels dry during mining, the water table would be lowered 10 to 1,000 feet throughout a large area of the Wilderness Area.
-As this map shows, groundwater dependent rivers and lakes in the Wilderness would suffer the consequences -- some would be permanently diminshed.
+As this map shows, groundwater dependent rivers and lakes in the Wilderness would suffer the consequences.
+The EIS predicts that 26 miles of rivers and streams would experience reduced streamflows.
+Some would be permanently diminished.

 Photo: Clark Fork Coalition